HMS Minerva (1780)

 HMS Minerva was a 38-gun fifth-rate Royal Navy frigate.
 The first of four Minerva-class frigates, she was launched on 3 June 1780, and commissioned soon thereafter.
-In 1798 she was renamed Pallas and employed as a troopship.
+In 1798, she was renamed Pallas and employed as a troopship.
 She was broken up in 1803.

 Service as HMS Minerva

 Captain Charles Fielding commissioned Minerva in April 1780, for the Channel.
-At some point Minerva captured the French brig Jupiter.
-Between 24 and 27 December 1780, Minerva captured the Thomas en Jank, the Yonge Frone Teglaar, and the Zeepost.
+At some point, Minerva captured the French brig Jupiter.
+Between the 24th and 27th of December 1780, Minerva captured the Thomas en Jank, the Yonge Frone Teglaar, and the Zeepost.

-On 11 April 1781, Minerva was serving with Vice-Admiral George Darby's Channel Fleet off Cape St Vincent when the British spotted three vessels.
+On 11 April 1781, Minerva was serving with Vice-Admiral George Darby's Channel Fleet off Cape St. Vincent when the British spotted three vessels.
 Darby sent Alexander, Foudroyant, and Minerva in pursuit, but the three vessels, which turned out to be enemy frigates, made it safely to Cadiz.
-Some time thereafter vessels of the Fleet made attacks on some gunboats, during which Minerva had some men badly wounded.
+Some time thereafter, vessels of the Fleet made attacks on some gunboats, during which Minerva had some men badly wounded.
 Minerva was among the many ships of Darby's Fleet that shared in the prize money for the capture of Duc de Chartres, the Spanish frigate Santa Leocadia, and the French brig Trois Amis.

-The next day, Darby's squadron of 29 ships of the line, and the 100 store ships from England laden for the relief of Gibraltar that they were escorting, entered the bay there.
+The next day, Darby's squadron of 29 ships of the line and the 100 store ships from England laden for the relief of Gibraltar that they were escorting, entered the bay there.
 Later, on 9 June Minerva sailed with the Lisbon trade.

 On 9 October 1781, Minerva, Monsieur, Flora, and Crocodile captured the American privateer Hercules.
 The next day Minerva and Monsieur captured the American privateer Jason.

-In early 1782 Captain the Honourable Thomas Pakenham assumed command of Minerva.
-On 11 March 1782, Minerva and Daphne captured the brig Pearl off Oporto.
+In early 1782, Captain the Honourable Thomas Pakenham assumed command of Minerva.
+On 11 March 1782, Minerva and Daphne captured the brig Pearl off Porto.

-On 28 October Minerva was among the British ships that shared in the capture of the Dutch East Indiaman Young Susanna, off Ceylon.
+On 28 October, Minerva was among the British ships that shared in the capture of the Dutch East Indiaman Young Susanna, off Ceylon.

-Minerva was present at the action off Cuddalore on 20 June 1783, but as a transport she was not involved in the fighting.
-As a storeship she was transporting military stores and provisions in support of the British Army which was planning to attack Cuddalore.
+Minerva was present at the action off Cuddalore on 20 June 1783, but as a transport, she was not involved in the fighting.
+As a storeship, she was transporting military stores and provisions in support of the British Army which was planning to attack Cuddalore.

 Recommissioned in 1790 under Captain Robert Sutton, she sailed for the East Indies on 27 December.
 In the beginning of November 1791, Minerva, Commodore William Cornwallis, accompanied by the 36-gun frigate Phoenix, Captain Sir Richard Strachan, and Perseverance, Captain Isaac Smith, was in the roads at Tellicherry, a fort and anchorage situated a few leagues south of Mangalore.
 Phoenix was ordered to stop and search the French frigate Résolue, which was escorting a number of merchant ships believed to be carrying military supplies to support Tippu Sultan.
 Résolue resisted Phoenix and a brief fight ensued before Résolue struck her colours.
 The French captain insisted on considering his ship as a British prize, so Cornwallis ordered Strachan to tow her into Mahé and return her to the French commodore.